GriceTurrble/discord-bot-template/docs/explore.md

 [`send_message`](https://discordpy.readthedocs.io/en/stable/interactions/api.html#discord.InteractionResponse.send_message)
 method to send a simple text message back.

-That's a lengthy explanation for a pretty simple interaction ("it responds 'Hello, how are you?'"), but those details open the door to many possibilities:
+That's a lengthy explanation for a pretty simple interaction ("it responds 'Hello, how's it going?'"), but those details open the door to many possibilities:

 - responding with a message that can contain one or more